ddev/ddev/docs/users/extend/additional-services.md

 #### Installation

-* Copy [docker-compose.solr.yaml](https://github.com/drud/ddev/tree/master/pkg/servicetest/testdata/TestServices/docker-compose.solr.yaml) to the .ddev folder for your project.
+1. Copy [docker-compose.solr.yaml](https://github.com/drud/ddev/tree/master/pkg/servicetest/testdata/TestServices/docker-compose.solr.yaml) to the .ddev folder for your project.
     * The recommended Solr version is: `image: solr:8`, from [hub.docker.com](https://hub.docker.com/_/solr/).
-* Create the folder path .ddev/solr/conf.
+2. Create the folder path .ddev/solr/conf.
-* Copy/extract the Solr configuration files for your project into `.ddev/solr/conf`.
+    * If needed, you may copy/extract the Solr configuration files for your project into `.ddev/solr/conf`.
+Ensure that the configuration files are present before running `ddev start`.
-* Ensure that the configuration files are present before running `ddev start`.
+3. Run `ddev start` or `ddev restart` if your project is already running.

 ##### Drupal8-specific extra steps